Updated July 29, 2023

 An international financial centre called Singapore, whose government policies and practices are pro-business, and subsequently, these are why many foreign banks have started operating their business and have built their branches in Singapore.
 Its strategic location and attractive policies make Singapore (in Southeast Asia) a banking hub.
 Singapore has more than 200 banks.
 Further, Singapore allows banks to connect to the world easily.
 The high standard of living has also created a huge market for financial institutions like banks to capitalize on.

 One can divide Singapore’s banking system into 2 broad categories:

-- Local Banks: Singapore has only 6 local banks, and the top three local banks are Development Bank of Overseas Chinese Banking Corporation, Singapore and United Overseas Bank.
+- Local Banks: Singapore has only 6 local banks, and the top three local banks are the Development Bank of Overseas Chinese Banking Corporation, Singapore and United Overseas Bank.